zoroswap/zoroswap/README.md

 cp store.sqlite3 testing_store.sqlite3
 ```

-This is required so client on server and client on test do not share the same store as then notes commited in test would go into `output_notes` but the server expects notes in `input_notes`.
+This is required so client on server and client on test do not share the same store as then notes committed in test would go into `output_notes` but the server expects notes in `input_notes`.

 ### 2. Run the e2e test